You are here

 Legal basis

-- Annulment/cancellation of a Community Plant Variety Right (Articles 20 and 21)
+• Cancellation of a Community Plant Variety Right (Article 21)

 A direct action may be brought before the European Court of Justice against decisions on compulsory exploitation rights.